We service the state of Texas in Austin, Dallas, San Antonio, and Houston Metro Areas

 7 Common Mosquito Myths Not to Fall For

-It’s true that many mosquitoes, including those most common to the United States, are most active at dusk and dawn.
+It’s true that many mosquitos, including those most common to the United States, are most active at dusk and dawn.
 However, with 176 species in the United States, there are some species (like the Asian tiger mosquito) that are also active during the day.

 Myth 2.
-All Mosquitoes Bite Humans
+All Mosquitos Bite Humans

 When you’re being eaten alive on your annual campout, it sure seems like every possible mosquito is out in full force against you.
-However, there are actually 3,500 species of mosquitoes and only some of them favor the flavor of humans.
+However, there are actually 3,500 species of mosquitos and only some of them favor the flavor of humans.
 Many feed on nectar, reptiles, birds, and other mammals.

 Myth 3.
 Citronella Is a Great Protection

 When you’re out shopping for the summer season ahead of you, you naturally toss a citronella candle in your cart.
 It’s a necessary component of a successful outdoor summer event, right?
-Well, yes and no. Citronella candles are pretty ineffective at warding off mosquitoes from your home.
-While mosquitoes are repelled by crushed leaves of citronella, they aren’t as strongly repelled by the weaker oil that goes into making citronella candles.
+Well, yes and no. Citronella candles are pretty ineffective at warding off mosquitos from your home.
+While mosquitos are repelled by crushed leaves of citronella, they aren’t as strongly repelled by the weaker oil that goes into making citronella candles.

 Plus, a shift in the wind is all it takes to send the small level of protection elsewhere.
 So, while they do provide some level of protection, it isn’t sufficient.
 A preventive mosquito control plan is far stronger than Citronella.